hersonhebert/fiboos/README.md

 m = occluded_surface(pdb, method)

-The function is responsible for computing the occluded areas between atoms and returning the results as a tibble.
+The function is responsible for computing the occluded areas between atoms and returning the results as a tibble/data frame.
 Additionally, it generates the prot.srf file as a side effect.

 Regarding the parameters:

   - pdb: this can either be the code or path/file of the PDB that represents a protein.
 If you wish to obtain the file online from the RCSB PDB site, simply enter the PDB code.
 If the file is saved locally, enter the file path.

   - method: this parameter determines the method used to calculate the occluded areas between atoms.
-Accepts the strings "OS" or "FIBOS"
+Accepts the strings "OS" (tradicional) or "FIBOS" (experimental)

-The other function reads an OS prot.srf file:

 m = read_OS(file)